FuRPE: Learning Full-body Reconstruction from Part Experts: Related Works

 \subsection{3D Human Pose Estimation}

-3D human pose estimation is quite related to body mesh reconstruction.
-Given an image, it requires the model to predict the 3D keypoints of a person from an image.
-There are two main categories of 3D human pose estimation methods can be divided into direct prediction methods and 2D-3D lifting methods.
-Direct prediction methods \cite{moon2019camera,mehta2018single,pavlakos2017coarse,rogez2019lcr} directly predict the 3D keypoints from the input image, which is very straight forward.
-For example, LCR-Net++ \cite{rogez2019lcr} predicts 2D and 3D poses of multiple people simultaneously to increase the robustness of 3D keypoints estimation from a full-connected prediction branch.
-While the 2D-3D lifting methods \cite{martinez2017simple,pavllo20193d,zhan2022ray3d,li2022exploiting} first estimate the 2D keypoints of the human, then they utilize a lifting network to lift 2D keypoints to 3D keypoints.
-For example, \cite{li2022mhformer} proposes to predict serveral hypothesises from 2D keypoints for 3D keypoints prediction.
-Though having achieved great progress, 3D human pose estimation only estimates keypoints of a human while neglects the prediction of shape/appearance.
-In contrast to it, in this paper, we propose to reconstruction parameters of the SMPL-X model to represent a human, which consists of both pose parameter and shape parameters.
+3D human pose estimation is closely related to body mesh reconstruction, as both tasks involve predicting the 3D keypoints of a person from an image.
+There are two main categories of 3D human pose estimation methods: direct prediction methods and 2D-3D lifting methods.
+Direct prediction methods \cite{moon2019camera,mehta2018single,pavlakos2017coarse,rogez2019lcr} directly predict the 3D keypoints from the input image.
+For example, LCR-Net++ \cite{rogez2019lcr} predicts 2D and 3D poses of multiple people simultaneously to increase the robustness of 3D keypoints estimation from a fully-connected prediction branch.
+On the other hand, 2D-3D lifting methods \cite{martinez2017simple,pavllo20193d,zhan2022ray3d,li2022exploiting} first estimate the 2D keypoints of the human and then use a lifting network to lift these keypoints to 3D keypoints.
+For instance, \cite{li2022mhformer} proposes to predict several hypotheses from 2D keypoints for 3D keypoints prediction.
+Despite significant progress, 3D human pose estimation methods only estimate the keypoints of a human and neglect the prediction of shape and appearance.
+In contrast, our proposed method reconstructs the parameters of the SMPL-X model, which represent a human's pose and shape parameters.
 This allows for a more comprehensive representation of the human body, enabling a wider range of applications.